Proxxa/shuttle-blog/public/blogs/005-day-7-cch23/post.md

 {"flour":100,"chocolate chips":20}
 ```

-## Task 2/3
+## Tasks 2/3

 ### Bonus Prompts

-> It turns out that tasks 2 and 3 are basically the same.
+It turns out that tasks 2 and 3 are basically the same.
 Here's task 2's prompt:
->

 > Now that the recipe is decoded, Santa can get back to baking cookies!
 Santa is not sure, however, if he has enough of each ingredient to bake a cookie for every elf.
 >
 > The same type of request as in Task 1 will be sent to a new endpoint, `/7/bake`, but this time Santa needs your help to calculate the amount of cookies he can bake with the ingredients he has in the pantry.